1. Any co-oping application must first have zone approval before being considered for final approval at the provincial level.

 2. Schools may CO-OP, if they meet the following criteria:

-j) The MHSAA Management Committee will review all co-op applications.
+j.
+The MHSAA will review all co-op applications.
 They will consider the history of the area, the sport, and how the application will affect the other schools in the area.
 The committee will also consider historical co-ops.

-k) The decision of the Management Committee is final.
-The committee has the right to monitor co-ops and if it feels a co-op is being abused, has the right to revoke the co-op or place a school on suspension or probation.
+k.
+The decision of the MHSAA is final.
+The MHSAA has the right to monitor co-ops and if it feels a co-op is being abused, has the right to revoke the co-op or place a school on suspension or probation.

-l) Co-op is limited to the sports of Soccer, Volleyball, Hockey, Basketball, Fastpitch, Baseball, Rugby and Football.
+l.
+Co-op is limited to the sports of Soccer, Volleyball, Hockey, Basketball, Fast Pitch, Baseball, Rugby, Ultimate and Football.

 m.
 For the sports of Volleyball, Hockey and Basketball, combined co-op populations will determine the category that the new co-op may compete in at the provincial championship.